SamuelAmihere/-100DaysCodeChallenge/README.md

 # #100DaysOfCode Challenge: My Journey in Python and Java

 ## Introduction
 Welcome to my #100DaysOfCode Challenge!
-This is a personal commitment to code for at least an hour every day for the next 100 days, focusing on Python and Java.
-The primary goal of this challenge is to improve my programming skills and build a robust portfolio of projects.
+This is a personal commitment to code for at least an hour every day for the next 100 days, focusing on Python and Java, with a special emphasis on **Graph-based Algorithms**.
+The primary goal of this challenge is to improve my programming skills, with a particular emphasis on understanding and implementing various Graph-based Algorithms.

 ## Challenge Rules
 1. Code for at least an hour every day for the next 100 days.